Protecting Customer Data

 - Limit employee access to offsite storage facilities and keep an entry log.

-- General Network Security - Identify all connections to computers where personal information is stored; assess the vulnerability of each connection; don't make sensitive consumer data accessible through the internet; encrypt sensitive data sent over the internet; run antivirus and anti-spyware programs on a regular basis; make sure software is regularly updated for security; disable programs or services on the network that are not needed; make sure your web applications are secure.
+- General Network Security: Identify all connections to computers where personal information is stored; assess the vulnerability of each connection; don't make sensitive consumer data accessible online; use encryption; run antivirus and anti-spyware programs regularly; disable programs or services on the network that are not needed; make sure your web applications are secure.

-- Password Management - Require the use of "strong" passwords and frequent changes; set employee computers to lock after a period of inactivity; warn employees about attempts to coax them into providing their passwords, often done over the telephone; immediately change default passwords after installing new software.
+- Password Management: Require the use of "strong" passwords and frequent changes; immediately change default passwords after installing new software.

-- Laptop/Smartphone Security - Assess whether or not personal information needs to be stored on a portable computer, deleting unnecessary data with a "wiping" program; consider only allowing access to sensitive data without allowing it to be stored on portable computers.
+- Laptop/Smartphone Security: Assess whether or not personal information needs to be stored on a portable computer, deleting unnecessary data with a "wiping" program.

-- Detecting a Breach - There are a number of intrusion detection systems on the market that help minimize the damage when a network breach does occur; monitor both incoming and outgoing traffic for unusual activity.
+- Detecting a Breach: Intrusion detection systems help minimize the damage when a network breach does occur; monitor both incoming and outgoing traffic for unusual activity.

 - Conduct background checks on prospective new employees who may have access to sensitive data.

-- Make your confidentiality and security standards clear and have new employees sign an agreement promising to follow those standards.
+- Make your confidentiality and security standards clear.

 - Limit access to personal information to employees who have a "need to know."

-- Make information privacy and security training an ongoing process, not a one-time thing.
+- Make information privacy and security training an ongoing process.

 - Warn employees about phone "phishing," which is when criminals try to get sensitive information through trickery.